Aerospace Aftermarket

 What aerospace aftermarket teams usually ask us.

-Buyers are technical and risk-aware.
+Procurement engineers are technical and risk-aware.
 They evaluate fit, certification context (FAA PMA, EASA ETSO, TSO authorisation), airworthiness trail, availability confidence, and supplier trust before an RFQ — and they make those evaluations faster than most generic industrial B2B sites can keep up with.
 Marketing has to surface all four signals above the fold on every application page.

-Usually both over time, with the matrix determined by how your buyers search and where your commercial strength is.
+Usually both over time, with the matrix determined by how your customers search and where your commercial strength is.
 An aftermarket brake disc PMA supplier with Gulfstream, Cessna, and Beechcraft application lists typically starts with three aircraft-type landing pages (one per airframe) and three category pages (brakes, wheels, rotables), then fills in the matrix cells (Gulfstream brakes, Cessna brakes, Beechcraft brakes) as demand data justifies.

 Yes.
 A well-structured RFQ form — airframe, serial, part number, urgency, quantity, ship-to location — improves enquiry quality before a salesperson even responds.
 Combined with routing logic that sends rotable requests to the rotable desk and AOG requests to the AOG desk, this can reduce response time significantly and materially improve quote-to-order conversion.